JurMich/RNANR/README.txt

 |/
 |\NOWN BUGS : The sampling starts to send invalid samples once their
 ------------- Boltzmann probability starts getting low.
-This is caused
+This manifests
-              by numerical imprecision.
-Fix is on their way.
+              as program returning empty and half-empty structures.
+              To prevent this use '-w' option.

  _
 |_|